MTECH is fully committed to policies of non-discrimination and equal opportunity.

 When attempts to resolve the grievance informally are unsuccessful, or the grievant still does not feel justified; he/she must submit a written, dated, and signed grievance within (90) days of the occurrence to the Vice-President of Administrative Services.
 The student will need to submit the written grievance document to the Appeals Committee for consideration.

-Details and instructions for completing these processes as well as the Student Code of Conduct and the Student Grievance Policy and Procedures can be found in the MTECH Student Guide.
+Details and instructions for completing these processes as well as the Student Code of Conduct and the Student Grievance Policy can be found in the MTECH Student Guide.

 Request for Policy Variance